EU ICS2 and GB S&S Covered: ENS in 90 Seconds

 Along with fines, authorities may also impose interest charges on any unpaid duties or taxes, adding to the overall importing costs.

-Ensure accurate classification and expedite your customs clearance.
+Ensure accurate classification and expedite your customs clearance with iCustoms.
+Start Now!

 Conduct thorough research: Deeply research using reliable resources like the World Customs Organisation (WCO) or other government websites to find out the correct HS code for your goods.